iryosa/gdt_framework/README.md

 Download the Excel files (empty template or example file) to apply the framework to your model.

-For more details, see the paper: [Link will be here].
+For more details, reach out to us or see the paper: [Link will be here].